turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 **Particle userData storage used**

-Orientation of particle is controlled with bits `[30,32)` as a 2-bit integer with `0` specifying a bill-boarded orientation, `1` a velocity-aligned orientation, and `2` a custom orientation.
+Orientation of particle is controlled with bits `[30,32)` as a 2-bit integer with `0` specifying a bill-boarded orientation, `1` a velocity-aligned orientation, `2` a custom orientation and `3` a velocity-bill-boarded orientation.

 Custom orientations are specified with bits `[0,8)` and `[8,16)` specifying two normalized, spherical angles: theta in the high 8 bits representing values `[0,pi)` and phi in the low 8 bits representing values `[0,2pi)`.